-Recital appearances include major cities across the US and Europe at venues such as Brussels’ Palais des Beaux-Arts, New York’s Carnegie Hall and the Zürich Tonhalle.
-Following past recitals in Shanghai, Vancouver, St Petersburg, Tokyo and Taiwan, this season sees Tyson return to London’s Wigmore Hall and the Miami Piano Festival.
-No stranger to the festival scene, Tyson’s previous performances include Caramoor Centre for the Music and the Arts, the Lincoln Center’s Mostly Mozart Festival, the Lucerne Piano Festival, the Pacific Music Festival in Japan and the Musica Viva festival in Sydney for a mixture of solo and chamber performances.
+Recital appearances include major cities across the US and Europe at venues such as Brussels’ Palais des Beaux-Arts, London’s Wigmore Hall, New York’s Carnegie Hall and the Zürich Tonhalle, as well as concerts in Shanghai, St Petersburg, Taipei, Tokyo and Vancouver.
+No stranger to the festival scene, Tyson’s performances include the Lincoln Center’s Mostly Mozart Festival, the Lucerne Piano Festival, the Pacific Music Festival in Japan and the Musica Viva festival in Sydney for a mixture of solo and chamber performances.
 An active chamber musician, Tyson regularly appears in recital with violinist Benjamin Beilman.

 As winner of the Young Concert Artists International Auditions in 2011, Tyson was awarded YCA’s Paul A. Fish Memorial Prize and the John Browning Memorial Prize and following that he received an Avery Fisher Career Grant.
 After early studies with Thomas Otten he attended the Curtis Institute of Music where he worked with Claude Frank.
 Tyson later studied with Robert McDonald earning his Master’s degree and Artist Diploma at The Juilliard School, winning the Gina Bachauer Piano Competition and receiving the Arthur Rubinstein Prize in Piano.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact James Brown Management to ensure that you receive the most up to date version.
-Email: Imogen Morris
+Email: Isabella Hopkins